lolo859/vodka-dev/docs/vodka-lib-usage.md

 ---

-#### `class vodka::library::kernel::treatement`
+#### `class vodka::library::kernel::CallTreatement`

 This is the class that transcode kernel internal library function call into a list of usable `vodka::syscalls::SyscallContainer`.

 **Arguments that should be set just after declaration:**
-- `vodka::library::function_call call` : the function call with all his context
+- `vodka::library::FunctionCall function_call` : the function call with all his context

-**Arguments that indicate the output (only set after treatement):**
+**Arguments that indicate the output (only set after call_treatement):**
 - `std::vector<vodka::syscalls::SyscallContainer> syscall_output` : the list of syscall object that should be added in the kernel code output
 - `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

 **Arguments that should be set by method:**
-- `bool checked` : should be set with the value returned by the `kernel_treatement` method (need to be set manually in the main program).
-Defaulted to `false` but if the value doesn't change after a call on `treatement`, the line doesn't pass the test and can't be consideer valid.
+- `bool checked` : should be set with the value returned by the `call_treatement` method (need to be set manually in the main program).
+Defaulted to `false` but if the value doesn't change after a call on `call_treatement`, the line doesn't pass the test and can't be consideer valid.

 **Method:**
-- `bool kernel_treatement(SourcesStack lclstack)` : automatically choose the expected treatement for the function call and transcode it into syscall.
+- `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the function call and transcode it into syscall.
 The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
 It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `internal_library`.**

 ## `vodka::instruction`